 OUR MISSION: To help students in Concordia's Communication Department grow in their understanding and application of communication skills for service to Christ in the Church and the world.

-COMMUNICATION VOCATIONS: The Communication Department prepares graduates for employment in renowned media, non-profit, government, or corporate job positions.
-A listing of recent graduates' employment positions is available on the Communication Department website.
+COMMUNICATION VOCATIONS: The Communication Department prepares graduates for media, non-profit, government or corporate jobs.
+A listing of recent graduates' career placements is available on the Communication Department website.